bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
    Responsive website is fluid and adapts to the size of the screen no matter what the target device.
-Responsive uses CSS media queries to change styles based on the target device such as display type, width, height etc., Adaptive design, on the other hand, uses static layouts based on breakpoints which don’t respond once they’re initially loaded.
+Responsive uses CSS media queries to change styles based on the target device such as display type, width, height.
+   Adaptive design, on the other hand, uses static layouts based on breakpoints which don’t respond once they’re initially loaded.
 Adaptive works to detect the screen size and load the appropriate layout for it.

 2. Describe what it means to be mobile first vs desktop first.